 On the same note, the leading fast-fashion brand,H&M, in an effort to change its image and impact on nature, has announced that its Global Change Award for 2022.
 The brand is calling on early-stage innovations challenging to transform the fashion industry to apply.
 The award was first introduced in 2015 by non-profit H&M Foundation, in collaboration with Accenture and the KTH Royal Institute of Technology to acknowledge and reward brands and people that are contributing to a planet positive fashion industry by addressing the earth’s global commons: land, water, oceans, climate and biodiversity.

-In a nutshell, the fashion industry is a continuously evolving industry, and therefore brands working in it have always to be on their toes to meet the demands put forth by the customers.
+In a nutshell, the fashion industry is a continuously evolving industry best product designers in the world, and therefore brands working in it have always to be on their toes to meet the demands put forth by the customers.
 However, they shouldn’t become so blind in meeting these needs that they forget they have a duty towards their planet.
 Brands should find a middle ground where they can earn more revenue while also checking its impact on nature.
 Though it might seem a daunting task, the product configurator tool by iDesigniBuy has got your back.
 The customization tool offers digital solutions to brands and allows their customers to design their fashion products virtually and do their bit for the planet.

 If you are willing to dive in more,